MangoButtermilch/Unity-Grass-Instancer/Frustum Culling + Chunking/README.md

     - the compute shader can then check first if all chunks are visible instead of all instances
     - if a chunk is visible, we can use its `start` and `count` variables to determine which instances we want to append to the `visibleList` which is a `AppendStructuredBuffer`

-## TODOs
-- Occlusion culling is next on my bucket list
-- `_recieveShadow` causes some weird artifacts on the instances -> can't figure out why